IgniteUI/igniteui-docfx/jp/components/themes/global-theme.md

 ### Switching from Material to Fluent theme
 Since version `8.2` our components support a new theme, built based on the [`Microsoft Fluent Design System`](https://www.microsoft.com/design/fluent/).
-in order to switch from `material` to `fluent`, you have to use one of the newly created mixins.
 In order to switch from `material` to `fluent`, you have to use one of the newly created mixins.

 For the `light` version of the `fluent theme` using `excel color palette`, use the code below: